 Once iron levels return to normal, maintenance therapy begins, which involves removing a pint of blood every 2 to 4 months for life.
 Some people may need phlebotomies more often.
 Many patients who are having maintenance phlebotomy do so as blood donors.
 An annual blood ferritin test will help determine how often blood should be removed.
 Regular follow-up with a specialist who has an interest in hemochromatosis or iron overload disorder is also necessary.
-This may be a hematologist or a gastroenterologist/hepatologist.
+This may be a hematologist (blood doctor) or a gastroenterologist/hepatologist (digestive or liver doctor).

 If treatment begins before organs are damaged, associated conditions—such as liver disease, heart disease, arthritis, and diabetes—can be prevented.
 The outlook for people who already have these conditions at diagnosis depends on the degree of organ damage.
 For example, treating HH can stop the progression of liver disease in its early stages, which leads to a normal life expectancy.
 However, if cirrhosis, or scarring of the liver, has developed, the person’s risk of developing liver cancer increases, even if iron stores are reduced to normal levels.
 People with diabetes resulting from damage to the pancreas usually see an improvement if not a reversal of their diabetes, depending on how much damage has occurred.
 Treatment cannot cure the conditions associated with established HH, but it will help most of them improve.
-The main exception is arthritis, which usually does not improve even after excess iron is removed.
+Abnormal liver tests, heart dysfunction, and fatigue may improve with treatment, but joint pain, diabetes and decreased sex drive may not.
+Skin pigmentation slowly improves after treatment.

+You do not need to restrict dietary iron when undergoing phlebotomy.
 People with HH should not take iron or vitamin C supplements.
-And those who have liver damage should not drink alcoholic beverages because they may further damage the liver or eat raw seafood because of a risk for a serious infection.
+Patients who have liver damage should not drink alcoholic beverages because they may further damage the liver or eat raw seafood because of a risk for a serious infection.

 Who should receive screening and counseling for HH?